siangooding/cwi/README.md

 # Complex Word Identification as a Sequence Labelling Task

-This github contains the state-of-the-art complex word identification (CWI) models from Gooding and Kochmar (2019).
+This github contains the state-of-the-art complex word identification (CWI) models and output from Gooding and Kochmar (2019).

 # Dataset